JEBishop/company-analysis-ai-agent/README.md

 - Extracts company information from a given query
 - Gathers details such as basic company information, funding history, employee statistics, and headquarters location
 - Collects relevant news articles about the company
+- Parses the details to create a concise summary of the company.
 - Generates structured JSON output and an HTML report

 ## Input